 Examples of IF-ELSEIF conditionals in different languages

-Let’s see an example of the IF-ELSEIF conditional.
-Let’s suppose we have a measurement of the ambient temperature, and we want to show a result based on its value.
+Let’s look at an example of the conditional IF-ELSEIF.
+Suppose we have a measurement of the ambient temperature, and we want to display a result based on its value.

 Let’s analyze what we want to do:

-• A second ELSEIF checks that the temperature is greater than 15º.
-Since we have already ruled out that it is greater than 30º, this point will be executed if the temperature is between 15-30º 🌤️
+- A second ELSEIF checks if the temperature is greater than 15º.
+Since we have already ruled out that it is greater than 30º, this point will execute if the temperature is between 15-30º 🌤️

-• The last ELSE will be executed only if the temperature is less than 15 ❄️
+- The last ELSE will execute only if the temperature is less than 15 ❄️

 Many languages provide an IF-ELSEIF structure.
-Let’s see some examples:
+Let’s look at some examples:

-This loop, in the case of C++, C#, Java, Kotlin, and JavaScript, for example, would have the following form.
+This loop, in the case of C++, C#, Java, JavaScript, and Kotlin, for example, would have the following form.

 {